yangchenfunstatistics/yangchen.github.io/_pages/presentation.md

     * "Bayesian methods for astrophysics discovery based on big data," 2024 World Meeting of the International Society for Bayesian Analysis (ISBA), Venice, Italy, July 1-7, 2024.
     * Physics and Astronomy Seminar at University of Alabama, Huntsville, October 17, 2023.

+2. Video Imputation and Prediction Methods with Applications in Space Weather
+   * Statistics Seminar, University of Waterloo, Canada, March 5, 2024.
+   * The Joint Statistical Meetings (JSM), Portland, Oregon, August 3-8, 2024.

 ## 2023

 1. Data-Driven Approaches to Space Weather Prediction Problems